Ras-al-Ghul/Association_Rules_Extractor/README.md

 python3 -m Association_Rules_Extractor 0.
 ```

-If you want to generate the INTEGRATED_DATASET.csv using script.py, please download the below given dataset and place it in data folder and run the script.py
+If you want to generate the INTEGRATED_DATASET.csv using script.py, please download the below given dataset as a csv file, place it in "data" folder and run the script.py

 ## Dataset used:
 NYPD Motor Vehicle Collisions Summary: